Skip to content

 Labels

-A-LLVM Area: Code generation parts specific to LLVM.
-Both correctness bugs and optimization-related issues. perf-regression Performance regression.
-S-waiting-on-author Status: This is awaiting some action (such as code changes or more information) from the author.
+A-debuginfo Area: Debugging information in compiled programs (DWARF, PDB, etc.) A-LLVM Area: Code generation parts specific to LLVM.
+Both correctness bugs and optimization-related issues. merged-by-bors This PR was explicitly merged by bors. perf-regression Performance regression.
+S-waiting-on-bors Status: Waiting on bors to run and complete tests.
+Bors will change the label on completion.
 T-compiler Relevant to the compiler team, which will review and decide on the PR/issue.

 Projects